lovelysystems/lovely.buildouthttp/README.txt

 find-links=http://www.example.com/dist
 extensions=lovely.buildouthttp

-Create the password file, this file contains all authentication information.
-Each row consists of realm, uri, username, password.
+Create the ``.httpauth`` password file, this file contains all authentication information.
+This file can be placed in the root of the current buildout or in the ``~/.buildout`` directory.
+Each row consists of ``realm, uri, username, password``.

-file ~/.buildout/.httpauth:
+Here is an example of a ``~/.buildout/.httpauth`` file.
 Example com realm, http://www.example.com, username, secret

 Note that basic auth also works with any recipe using